 Streamline workflows by syncing project management tools and DAM systems

 Collaboration doesn’t stop there, as there are more connections with various project management tools to help you streamline workflows.

 Your designers and marketing teams may use a project management tool to collaborate as they create content.
 Without connecting your project management tool to your DAM, all the rich data in the tool, like job codes, target regions, and marketing campaigns, are lost — unless your team manually transfers the data for each project.
 Why not eliminate that tedious, time-consuming, and error-prone process?

 With a connector, approved projects move into the DAM system.
-As projects are approved in your project management tool, the associated files are automatically upload into the DAM.
+As projects are approved in your project management tool, the associated files are automatically uploaded into the DAM.
 You can set up the connector to automatically tag assets in the system with relevant metadata from your project management tool.
 You can also have the DAM system create a link in the project management tool to the final approved asset in the DAM.

 For example, the marketing team created a request for lifestyle photos for a brochure for an upcoming campaign.
-The ticket may move through the various teams, and as the photo shoot happens the resulting photos are attached to the ticket.
-When the ticket is closed with a “finished asset” resolution, these attachments are uploaded into the DAM system along with the relevant metadata from project management system, such as labels.
+The ticket may move through the various teams, and as the photoshoot happens the resulting photos are attached to the ticket.
+When the ticket is closed with a “finished asset” resolution, these attachments are uploaded into the DAM system along with the relevant metadata from a project management system, such as labels.